madara-tribe/Qt6-StereoVison-checker/README.md

-# Adjust disparity map
+# Abstract : Adjust disparity map

-This is the system to create diparity map to check how well disparity Map is, through ooencv and some calcuration logic.
+This is the system to create diparity map and check how well disparity Map is, through opencv and specific original calcuration logic.

-and it is for optimizing paramter.
+And it can be used to calibrate, adjust and optimize each paramters as well.